 Furthermore, Lima is the highlight of Peruvian gastronomy since it is the result of disparate influences like indigenous, Chinese and African.
 Our Peruvian dishes will enchant even the most demanding palates.
 Interspersed around the city you will find a plethora of excellent restaurants where you will enjoy our culinary delights.
 In other words, Lima is one of the top cities to visit in Peru where you will get not only a cultural experience but also a foodie one.

 The White City: Arequipa

-There’s no doubt that the Machu Picchu tours are one of the things you must do before die.
+There’s no doubt that taking Machu Picchu tours is one of the things you must do before die.
 But there are also many more top cities to visit in Peru steeped in history, ancient culture and inspiring wonders.

 This is the case of Arequipa, the second-largest city in Peru that is nestled between the Pacific Ocean and the lower Andes.
 Its beautiful historic center displays stunning colonial architecture that is a blend of native and European styles.

 When wandering around the city’s streets, you will be dazzled by delightful churches, the impressive Arequipa’s cathedral and ancient buildings that were built out of white volcanic rocks.
 Its nickname “White City” is due to this feature.

 The history, art and culture scene make Arequipa one of the top cities to visit in Peru.
 One of the most popular and interesting attractions is the Convento de Santa Catalina.
 It counts with unique architectural designs and captivating streets.
 A charming way to explore the city, isn’t it?
 On top of this, Arequipa is surrounded by unbeatable geographical features.
 Without a doubt, the White City is worth a visit.